-Financial Advisor Services
+Financial Planning vs. Investing Services

 Think of planning services as your financial roadmap.
 Where are you going and how are you going to get there.

 There are five primary types of planning services: Financial, tax, retirement, estate, and charitable plans.
-Some plans are integrated, for example financial and retirement.
+Some plans are integrated, for example, financial and retirement.
 Some plans are stand-alone, for example charitable.

 The AICPA says 35% of CPAs provide financial advice and services.
 Consequently, there is a good chance your CPA is also in the financial advice business.
 Financial advice is usually limited to planning and/or investment services.

 Conversely, a small percentage of financial advisors provide tax advice and services.
-When they do, they may be affiliated with CPAs who are tax experts.
+When they do, they may be affiliated with CPAs who are the tax experts.

 A smaller number of advisors provide legal advice and services.
 When they do, they focus on asset related services: Estate plans, wills, trusts, and probate.
-Similar to CPAs, a large number of advisors are affiliated with attorneys who provide these types of specialized services.
+Similar to CPAs, a larger number of advisors are affiliated with attorneys who provide these types of specialized services.